nferruzzi/moon/README.md

 middlewares := moon.New(middleware1, middleware2, middleware3, ...)
 ```

-And the final handler is append by calling method Then
+And the final handler is appended by calling method Then

 ```
 r.Handle("/api", middlewares.Then(handler))